FAIRMetrics/Metrics/MaturityIndicators/MaturityIndicatorTemplate.md

 ### What must be provided for the measurement?
 The Metadata GUID.
-(this is the only acceptable answer for 2nd Gen metrics, so please leave this as it is!)
+(this is the only acceptable answer for 2nd Gen Maturity Indicator, so please leave this as it is!)

 ### How is the measurement executed?